Marvel Cosmic Invasion

-Marvel Cosmic Invasion is an upcoming beat 'em up game developed by Tribute Games and published by Dotemu.
-The game is scheduled to be released for PlayStation 4, PlayStation 5, Windows, Xbox One, Xbox Series X/S, Nintendo Switch, and Nintendo Switch 2 on December 1, 2025.
+Marvel Cosmic Invasion is a beat 'em up game developed by Tribute Games and published by Dotemu.
+The game was released for Linux, Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on December 1, 2025.

 Gameplay

+In this screenshot, the player, with Iron Man and Storm as their playable characters, is defeating enemies.

 Marvel Cosmic Invasion is an arcade-style side-scrolling beat 'em up video game with a pixelated artstyle.
 In the game, players control a variety of Marvel superheroes who must battle hordes of enemies in locations ranging from New York City to the Negative Zone to thwart the villain Annihilus' cosmic invasion.
 The game features both single-player and multiplayer modes, allowing players to team up with three other players in cooperative gameplay.
 Each player has to select two characters, and they can switch between the two characters anytime during combat.
-Each hero has their distinct movement and combat abilities, though each has a primary, hero-specific attack, a regular melee attack, a defend mechanic (either a block or a dodge), and a screen-clearing special move that consumes "focus", gained through landing hits on enemies.
-They can also perform tag-team moves, which allow the hero character to summon the secondary character to perform a combo attack.

-Characters

-Players can select from a roster of 15 characters: